WhiteflagProtocol/whiteflag-java/README.md

 [Creative Commons CC0-1.0 Universal Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/) statement.
 See `LICENSE.md` for details.

 The library may require third party software packages, which are not part of this distribution and may be licenced differently.
 The third party software dependencies of the WFJL itself are:

 * the [JUnit test framework](https://junit.org/) for testing the software
+* the [Bouncycastle Crypto API](https://bouncycastle.org/) used as the cryptographic provider for the Whiteflag Elliptic Curve Diffie-Hellman implementation
 * the [Jackson JSON library](https://github.com/FasterXML/jackson) for reading and creating [JSON](https://en.wikipedia.org/wiki/JSON) formatted Whiteflag messages